thoughtbot/til/vim/yanking-text-to-register.md

 # Yanking text to register

 Yanking and deleting text will save the text to the same unnamed register.
-Which means every time you delete a word, your yanked word will be overwritten.
+Every time you delete a word, your yanked word will be overwritten.
 Which caused me endless amounts of frustration when I accidentally deleted a word and had to remember what I yanked earlier.